The following is a copy/paste directly from the original manuscript. Formatting has not been retained. For information purposes only.

 - Discussion was made regarding the use of a LifeWay survey before restarting; however, time limitations made implementation impractical (see Appendix H for survey).

 - Worship orders were reviewed each week for the upcoming Sunday livestreamed worship service.

 - Review options for giving of tithes and offerings; assure it is properly counted and secured.

 - Each staff regularly gave an update on ongoing ministry and upcoming ministry opportunities.

 STRATEGIC SOLUTIONS: Restarting Public Worship

-By carefully monitoring the crisis via conference calls with the governor’s office, and with regard to local community timelines, KFBC resolved to begin public worship on May 10, 2020.
+By carefully monitoring the crisis via conference calls with the governor’s office, and with regard to local health department guidelines, KFBC resolved to begin public worship on May 10, 2020.
 The following initial strategy was produced by pastoral leadership:

 - Worship services at 8am, 9:30am, 11am, and 1pm.

 - 8am service – Reserved for those at high risk including elderly, those immunocompromised, and those with underlying health conditions.